What Is TikTok Reiki & Does It Really Work?

 Advertisement

 It is used to alleviate insomnia, stress, muscle ache, anxiety and even as a way to cope with things like recurrent miscarriage.
-It is offered in many NHS hospitals (like at the Trinity Holistic Centre at South Tees NHS Trust in Middlesbrough) as a form of complementary or 'supportive' therapy, "to be used alongside conventional treatments", the website explains.
-Because of its noninvasive and gentle nature, reiki is also frequently used in palliative care, rehabs and cancer treatment facilities in the UK.
-For those who are curious to try it, there are currently 78 locations in London offering in-person reiki treatments privately available on Treatwell.
-(This writer left her first physical session feeling a new complexity of stoned and wired.)
+It is offered in many mainstream hospitals as a form of complementary or 'supportive' therapy, "to be used alongside conventional treatments", as one website explains.
+Because of its non-invasive and gentle nature, reiki is also frequently used in palliative care, rehabs and cancer treatment facilities in the UK.

 Advertisement